Awards recognize recruiting, integrating and leveraging skilled immigrant talent

 This award will recognize an individual who has demonstrated leadership and innovation in HR practice in integrating skilled immigrants in the workplace.

 Online applications can be completed in minutes.
-Learn more and access the online entry forms and profiles of previous winners, visit www.isawards.ca.
+For full details, online entry forms and profiles of previous winners, visit www.isawards.ca.

 The IS Awards are a program of the Toronto Region Immigrant Employment Council (TRIEC), sponsored by RBC with media partners Canadian HR Reporter, CBC Toronto and The Toronto Star.

 – 30 –